 Cat Hair and Allergies

 The allergen cats carry is a tiny protein particle called Feld1, which is found in cats' saliva.
 They transfer it to their hair when grooming, where it dries into microscopic flakes, commonly called dander.
-Very long or thick cat hair will hold more dander, which is where the misconception that the "hair" is the allergen arises.
+Very long or thick cat hair will hold more dander, which is where people get the misconception that the "hair" is the allergen.
 Dander can also be found all over the house: in the air, in bedding, and in carpets and drapes.
 The good news is that in many cases, allergies to cat dander can be controlled.